 Catalog of Federal Domestic Assistance (CFDA) Number: 84.133A-4.

 Deadline for Transmittal of Applications: August 6, 2012.

 Full Text of Announcement

 Purpose of Program: The purpose of the Disability and Rehabilitation Research Projects and Centers Program is to plan and conduct research, demonstration projects, training, and related activities, including international activities, to develop methods, procedures, and rehabilitation technology that maximize the full inclusion and integration into society, employment, independent living, family support, and economic and social self-sufficiency of individuals with disabilities, especially individuals with the most severe disabilities and to improve the effectiveness of services authorized under the Rehabilitation Act of 1973, as amended (Rehabilitation Act).

 Absolute Priorities: The General DRRP Requirements priority, which applies to all DRRP competitions, is from the notice of final priorities for the Disability and Rehabilitation Research Projects and Centers Program, published in the Federal Register on April 28, 2006 (71 FR 25472).
-The Burn Model Systems Centers priority is from the notice of final priority for this program, published elsewhere in this issue of the Federal Register.
+The National Data and Statistical Center for the Burn Model Systems (National BMS Data Center) priority is from the notice of final priority for this program, published elsewhere in this issue of the Federal Register.

 For FY 2012 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are absolute priorities.
 Under 34 CFR 75.105(c)(3) we consider only applications that meet these priorities.

 General Disability Rehabilitation Research Projects (DRRP) Requirements and National Data and Statistical Center for the Burn Model Systems (National BMS Data Center).